Skip to main content

 2. Your adult children (all must agree)

-3. Your parents — both of them must agree
+3. Your parents (both must agree)

 4. Your adult siblings (all must agree)